Answers to some of the more frequently asked questions:

 Q: I've competed before, can I go again?

-Probably better to give someone else a chance, but we never say never.
-We'll cover those off on a case-by-case basis.
+If you fought in the last show there's a mandatory 1 year stand-down - probably better to give someone else a chance, but we never say never.

 Q: How long does the training go for?